forgeflux-org/spec/rfc/1-ecosystem-architecture/1-ecosystem-architecture.md

     main forge(OAuth access, etc.) and also have a namespace on the forge where they can host forked repositories.

 -   **Main-interface copy:** A forked copy the main copy.
-These is managed by the main interface and is used to pass on changes from other contributors to the main copy.
+These are managed by the main interface and is used to pass on changes from other contributors to the main copy.